dependents/node-dependency-tree/README.md

 Returns the entire dependency tree as a **flat** list of files for a given module.
 Basically, all files visited during traversal of the dependency-tree are returned.

+* Works for AMD, CommonJS, ES6 modules and SASS files.

 ```js
 var getTreeAslist = require('dependency-tree').getTreeAsList;